rdekleijn/rdekleijn.github.io/events/2021-11-19-hackathon/index.md

 4. 19:45–23:00 Programming
 5. 23:00–00:00 Testing of solutions and high-fiving the winning team

+Food in the form of pizza (also vegetarian) and snacks will be provided.
+Drinks in the form of beer and soft drinks (also water) will be provided.

 ## Who are eligible to participate?
 Participation is open to all members of the Leiden academic community, from BA/BSc students to professors.
 We encourage mixed-seniority teams and interdisciplinary teams to apply.